llock/MyTemp/README.md

 # MyTemp
-A Temp Repo for testing repo clone
+A Temporary Repo for testing repo clone